Language Models That Walk the Talk: A Framework for Formal Fairness Certificates

-To evaluate the robustness and fairness of transformer-based models, we use formal verification based on zonotopes (\Cref{sec:zonotope}).
+To evaluate the robustness and fairness of models, we use formal verification based on zonotopes (\Cref{sec:zonotope}).
 Given a sentence, we want to verify that the prediction of the model stays the same even if the words are replaced by synonyms or gender-related terms.
 Please note that a brute-force technique quickly becomes computationally infeasible due to combinatorial explosions~\cite{kumar2024certifying}, particularly for longer sentences and words with many synonyms.

-\paragraph{Capturing synonyms with perturbation balls.} Thus, we capture synonyms (or gender-related terms) by modeling $\ell_\infty$-balls around each word representation in the embedding space as zonotopes.
+\paragraph{Capturing synonyms with perturbation balls.} Thus, we capture synonyms (or gender-related or equivalent toxic terms) by modeling $\ell_\infty$-balls around each word representation in the embedding space as zonotopes.
 If these perturbation balls are large enough, they capture the synonyms as we pre-trained the embedding space such that these are in close proximity (\Cref{sec:pretraining_gender_debias}).
-If a model is fair, we should be able to verify that the model does not change its prediction under large enough perturbations.
+A fair model should maintain consistent predictions under sufficiently large perturbations.

-In particular, we perturb the embedding of each word in a sentence by some perturbation radius $\nnPertRadius>0$.
+We perturb the embedding of each word in a sentence by some perturbation radius $\nnPertRadius>0$.
 We then employ binary search to find the largest $\nnPertRadius_\text{max}$ for which we can still verify that the prediction remains unchanged.
 Once $\nnPertRadius_\text{max}$ is obtained, we assess if all synonyms of the words of interest lie within the computed perturbation ball.
 This can be easily checked by determining a threshold $\maxDistance$ given by the largest $\ell_\infty$ distance between each word $i$ and its respective synonyms in the embedding space.
 Let $\nnEmbedding_i$ be the embedding of word $i$, then

 where $\mathcal{N}(i)$ contains all synonyms and related words of word $i$.
 If $\maxDistance \leq \nnPertRadius_\text{max}$ holds for all words in the sentence, we know by the verification result that any possible combination of synonyms does not change the prediction.